Field hockey in India: Decline (1981–1997)

 After the 1980 Olympics success India's performance declined and the following decades resulted in a lot of ups and downs for the national team.
-As the team failed to win any medal in the World cup or Olympics, but continued to be a top team in Asia and went on to win several medals in continental competitions.
+As the team failed to win any medal in the World Cups or Olympics, but continued to be a top team in Asia and went on to win several medals in continental competitions.
 The 1982 World Cup was hosted by India and they finished at 5th position.
-The team lost to Pakistan in both 1982 Asian Games final and the inaugural Asia Cup final held in Karachi.India ended the 80s by winning bronze medal at the 1986 Asian Games and 1982 Champions Trophy and silver medals at the 1985 Asia Cup and 1989 Asia Cup.
-Their only gold medal success in a big tournament in the 80s came at the 1985 Sultan Azlan Shah Cup.
+The team lost to Pakistan in both 1982 Asian Games final and the inaugural Asia Cup final held in Karachi.
+India ended the decade by winning bronze medals at the 1986 Asian Games and 1982 Champions Trophy and silver medals at the 1985 Asia Cup and 1989 Asia Cup.
+Their only gold medal success in a big tournament in the decade came at the 1985 Sultan Azlan Shah Cup.

 India also went on to win 1991 Sultan Azlan Shah Cup and reached finals of 1994 Asia Cup but lost to South Korea in the final.
 The team then went on to win the 1995 Sultan Azlan Shah Cup.